Sensory Loss project

 Presentations

-Presentation at the International Advance Care Planning Conference 2025 in Brisbane in September 2025 – to come following conference
+Presentation at the International Advance Care Planning Conference 2025 in Brisbane in September 2025 – Equitable access to Advance Care Planning for people living with sensory loss in Western Australia

 Coming events